University English Scheme (UES)

 One-to-one support with academic English

-The Language Advisory Service (LAS) gives you the chance to make a private appointment with a UES tutor.
+The University English Scheme language tutorials give you the chance to make a private appointment with a UES tutor.
 We offer these half-hour appointments on a regular basis during term time and sometimes during the semester breaks.
 We can help you with:

 - improving structure/organisation/vocab in assignments, dissertations and theses